Em grew up riding the highs and lows of a father who wasn't diagnosed with bipolar disorder until she was in her 20s.

-Something important here, about getting out of the house is that it should be to something or be with someone healthy.
+Something important here, about getting out of the house is that it should be to something or someone healthy.
 You need to counter the unhealthy at home with good things happening outside of your home.
 Sure, you've become accustomed to the idea that the world is a harsh place, but I promise that the more you explore it, the more you'll find that there's a lot of good out there and you can be a part of it.

 Resources and Support for Learning More About Bipolar Disorders

 Knowledge is power, right?
 Empower yourself and learn more about your parent through these sources:

 - National Alliance on Mental Illness' Bipolar Information Page

 - "I Have a Parent with Bipolar Disorder and It's Ruining My Life" on Psycom

 - "Why I Wish I Knew About My Mom's Bipolar Disorder Diagnosis Growing Up" by Collette Portner on The Mighty

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 © 2018 Em Clark